uruba/FinanCalc/readme.md

 ## Learning the ropes

-### Place the library files into you directory structure
+### Place the library files into your directory structure

 Just copy all the files somewhere appropriate, like a dedicated "*vendor*" or "*lib*" directory (so that it doesn't make a mess out of your directory hierarchy).
 Nothing more is needed.